 Documents by the applicable Governmental Entity after a review of

-the architectural content of the Construction Documents as a prerequisite
+the landscape architectural content of the Construction Documents

-pays a periodic fee so that the Architect's registration certificate
+Architect pays a periodic fee so that the Landscape Architect's registration

 and detailed knowledge of the content of technical submissions during

-their preparation as is ordinarily exercised by registered architects
+their preparation as is ordinarily exercised by registered landscape

-(54) Revocation or Revoked--The termination of an architectural
+(45) Revocation or Revoked--The termination of a landscape